marcopennekamp/lore/spec/05-expressions.md

 You can **construct** a list by putting comma-separated elements inside square brackets: `[a, b, c]`.
 The empty list is denoted simply `[]`.

 Later, we can add **list comprehensions**.

+##### Equality and Order

+Two lists are equal if they have the same lengths and each of their elements, considered in order, are equal.
+Lists are not ordered by default.